 Blocking histamine can also combat some of the symptoms associated with motion sickness or nausea.
 But, this is more effective for dogs than cats.

 A side effect of diphenhydramine is drowsiness.
 So, when combating motion sickness, Benadryl is often used as a mild sedative for felines.
 It can help them to sleep during long car journeys.

-However, make sure you speak to your vet before using Benadryl this way.
+But, make sure you speak to your vet before using Benadryl this way.
 They will tell you the correct dosage, and help you avoid overdose.

 Benadryl for Bug Bites in Cats